6 Menstrual Cups For Heavy Flow (2024)

 Key points:

-• They offer a 90-day satisfaction guarantee.
-If the cup doesn’t fit you well, and you want to return it, submit your Guarantee request within 90 days from the date of purchase.
+- They offer a 90-day satisfaction guarantee.
+If the cup doesn’t fit you well, and you want to return it, you can submit a Guarantee request.

 Best menstrual cup for: high cervix and heavier flow